 Public Rewards and Punishments: The Fallout

-Using sticker charts, public praise, or other rewards to encourage speech can be just as damaging as punishment.
-While it seems positive, this form of behavioral therapy places a spotlight on the child, increasing their social anxiety.
-The fear of failing to earn the reward, or the embarrassment of being praised publicly, can heighten anxiety levels.
+Using sticker charts, public praise, or rewards to encourage speech can be just as damaging as punishment.
+This places a spotlight on the child, increasing their social anxiety.
+The fear of failing to earn the reward, or the embarrassment of being praised publicly, can heighten anxiety levels significantly.

 Being praised for speaking felt as scary as being punished for not speaking.
 Both meant everyone was watching me.
 And being watched was the original problem.

-Singling Out, Labeling, and The “Defiant Child” Narrative
+Singling Out, Labelling, and the "Defiant Child" Narrative

 Emotional Impact: Increased Withdrawal and Shutdown